ryman1/keeweb-wiki/FAQ.md

 A: Changes will be loaded by all peers once you save them or auto-save happens.

 Q: Why downloaded file name in Safari is always Unknown?
-A: It's a known bug, for now, there's no workaround, because Safari doesn't implement latest standards.
+A: It's a known bug, for now, there's no workaround, because Safari doesn't implement latest web development standards.

 ### Update
 Q: How to use proxy server for this app?